storms421/computerNetworks/project-one/README.md

 ========================
 - Initial Connection Setup: We initially struggled to establish a reliable connection between the client and server.
 We used the  resources provided to us, textbook and example code (udpclient.c and udpserver.c), which helped us resolve connectivity issues and more.

 - Protocol Implementation: Implementing the Stop and Wait and Go Back N protocols presented challenges.
-We leveraged print messages for debugging, ensuring communication between the client and server.
+We created print messages for debugging, ensuring communication between the client and server.
 This approach helped with identifying and resolving protocol-related issues.

 - File Transfer Integrity: One persistent issue was ensuring the integrity of file transfers.
 Initially, the client received files that didn't reflect requested changes.
 We addressed this by modifying our server to create a new file for each requested transfer, ensuring accurate data delivery.

-- Frame Dropping/Mixup: Currently, our server intermittently experiences frame drops during file transmissions.
-While the overall percentage of dropped frames remains consistent, some files are incompletely transmitted due to text exceeding frame size limits.
-We are actively working to optimize this process for smoother file transfers.
-This is mostly in the GBN part of the code where the files aren't being sent properly and the server and client are dropping the frames they each need.
+- Frame Dropping/Mixup: Our server had irregularity experiences frame drops during file transmissions.
+While the overall percentage of dropped frames remains consistent, some files were incompletely transmitted due to text exceeding frame size limits.
+This happened in both SW and GBN parts.

+- Exiting: After running GBN, the server automatically terminates without exit prompt.
+This problem has not been solved which means the server needs to be re-launched each time the client wants to run.

 RESOURCES & DISCUSSIONS:
 ========================